 Summary of Community Input on Implementation

 Community input reflected a range of views.
 While there was little comment on the Comment and Reply Comment mechanisms themselves, there was recognition that ICANN spends a great deal of time and resources offering the opportunity to provide comments in ICANN processes.
 With respect to how “easy” it is to provide comments, views ranged markedly from “very easy” to “not easy.”
-Some commenters recognized the improvements and offered high marks for Staff’s efforts.
+Some commenters recognized the improvements and offered high marks for staff efforts.
 A number of others pointed to the length of the request for comment and the time period allotted for comments as creating challenges to effective participation.
 Others noted insufficient planning and the high number of consultations creating barriers to participation.

 Summary of Other Relevant Information